Ashif4354/CyclicTasks/README.md

 CyclicTasks is a powerful tool designed to keep your backend apps alive 24/7 when using free deployment services that don't offer full-time uptime.
 It sends automated pulses to your server apps, ensuring they remain active and responsive.

 ---
+Check out [How To Run](./How-to-run.md) for more information on how to run this project.
+Its open-source and free to use.
+Iam open to contributions and suggestions.

 ## Features